 Some people do have negative opinions about Facebook’s current situation and believe that the site’s popularity has died down in recent times.
 However, as things stand it still remains a good place to invest, though you would probably want to explore other avenues, just in case.

 Instagram is where you’ll find a large number of “millennials”.
 All your targeted campaigns will be run through Facebook, and as a bonus, you’re not required to have an Instagram account to run a campaign on Instagram.

 One of the cons of this kind of advertising is limited formats.
 Given that Instagram is a visual-based platform you can only use videos or images to get your message across.

 LinkedIn is a fantastic source of traffic for any B2B.
 The targeting is also noteworthy with options of industry, position, role and more.
 You can get your content sponsored, send sponsored messages that reach directly into the user’s inbox and more.

 Here’s a fun fact.
 Women make up 81% of Pinterest users.
 With its own unique interface, it definitely has built quite the niche for arts and crafts enthusiasts, home decor and the DIY fan base.

 However, while you can reap long term benefits on Pinterest, it also requires some consistent work.

-If your target demographic includes a majority of Asian countries, this should be your go-to.
+Does your target demographic include a lot of Asian countries?
+If yes, this should be your go-to.

 Spotify is yet another site that can be used to target a wide range of niches.
 A huge percentage of Spotify users have free accounts, which means that your reach is well worth the investment.